Articles Posted in Wrongful Death

 Published on:

-On February 6, 2013, the Chicago law firm of Goldberg & Goldberg filed a wrongful death case on behalf of the Estate of Genevieve Klimczak who died on February 12, 2012.
+On February 6, 2013, the Chicago law firm of Goldberg & Goldberg, LLC filed a wrongful death case on behalf of the Estate of Genevieve Klimczak who died on February 12, 2012.
 Ms. Klimczak was a resident of McHenry Villa, a self described “retirement community” offering 24 hour a day security…”so residents can leave the worries of living alone behind them.”
 McHenry Villa and Home Instead, Inc. have been named as defendants in the lawsuit.
 McHenry Villa is located at 3516 W. Waukegan Road in McHenry, Illinois.

 On February 12, 2012, Genevieve Klimczak a 91 year old resident of McHenry Villa with Alzheimer’s disease was allowed to elope from her room at McHenry Villa and walk out of the building through a self-locking door that could not be opened from the outside.
 Ms. Klimczak’s body was found the next morning by employees of McHenry Villa.
 The temperature overnight was as low as 7 degrees Fahrenheit.
 At the time, Ms Klimczak was being attended by caregivers from Home Instead, Inc. Ms. Klimczak is survived by her nephews, Donald Lorenz and John Lorenz, and her niece, Evelyn Marthalar..
 Mrs. Klimczak was a lifelong resident of Chicago.